Our Board

 Nikolaus Namba

-Nik is a Partner at Transcend.
+Nik is a Managing Partner at Transcend.
 He has spent his entire career in education as a teacher, academic coach, principal, and leader in school districts and charter organizations focused on personalizing learning using a competency-based systems approach.
 Nik maintains a strong track record of successful and committed leadership focused on serving learners first.
 Prior to Transcend, he was the Director of 21st Century Learning for Lindsay Unified School District, where he was engaged in the system-wide transformative work of building a learner-centered, performance-based system.
 At Lindsay, Nik led several exciting projects focused on defining personalization, increasing staff capacity to deliver personalized curriculum, refining the community's WiFi project to ensure Lindsay families were provided access, hardware, and installation free of charge, and developing and future-visioning the district's learning management system.
 Prior to this leading role at Lindsay, Nik served as the principal of a K-8 school for the district.

 Before his time at Lindsay Unified, Nik worked as Chief Academic Officer of Ingenium Schools, a charter management organization in the Los Angeles area, where he led a grassroots development of a system-wide, personalized, and competency-based learning approach.
 Prior to this, he was an academic coach and a teacher in the Westminster 50 school district in Colorado.
 Nikolaus holds a Master's degree in educational psychology from the University of Colorado at Denver and a Bachelor's degree in liberal studies from California Lutheran University.
 Nik currently lives in the Los Angeles area with his wife, son, and daughter.